tasmota/docs/docs/Tasmota-Extension.md

-version|mandatory|the version of the extension using the 32-bit integer format (see above) description|mandatory|a longer description of what the extension is doing author|optional|name of the author and/or maintainer min_tasmota|optional|the minimum version of Tasmota required to run this extention; older Tasmota version will not be able to install it
+version|mandatory|the version of the extension using the 32-bit integer format (see above) description|mandatory|a longer description of what the extension is doing author|optional|name of the author and/or maintainer min_tasmota|optional|the minimum version of Tasmota required to run this extension; older Tasmota version will not be able to install it

 Full example of `manifest.json`: